Build Reuse - General

 Pilot of Airtable view

-Deconstruction Ordinances (Mandates)
+(Deleted) Deconstruction Ordinances (Mandates)

 Special thanks to Wyeth Augustine-Marceil for his research in Which Buildings are “Worth” Disassembling?
 An Analysis of American Deconstruction Ordinances (see here for link to full paper).